Here’s a list of bodyweight corrective exercise for your backside that can be done at home or anywhere else you have space.

 Bodyweight exercises are one of the best ways to get fit because they require little to no equipment and can be done anywhere, anytime — even in your own home.
 These exercises target different muscle groups and improve strength, which helps burn fat.

 Today I’m going to show you another bodyweight corrective exercise.

-This one is for your backside.
-This exercise is a variation on the squat that allows you to build stronger glutes, among many other benefits.
+This one is for the backside of your body.
+This squat variant allows you to strengthen your glutes while providing various other benefits.

-Give this exercise a go and let me know how you feel!
+Give it a shot, and let me know how you feel afterward!

 Building A Better Backside Exercise Index

-The heavier the weight gets, the harder it is on the actual skin and in that crease.
-To minimize discomfort, you can wrap it with a towel or you can use a squat pad for your back..
+The more weight you have, the harder it is on your skin and crease.
+You can wrap it in a towel or use a squat pad for your back to reduce discomfort.

-Make sure to be aware of your elbows as you move through this exercise.
-This version of the squat places additional stress on the elbows, and should be avoided if you experience elbow pain or discomfort.
-The Zercher position may also constrict your breathing, cause discomfort or round your lower back.
-Be mindful of your breathing and how your body feels as you go through this exercise, adjusting your weight accordingly.
+As you proceed through this exercise, keep an eye on your elbows.
+This variation of the squat puts more strain on the elbows and should be avoided if you have elbow pain or discomfort.
+The Zercher posture can also restrict your breathing, make you uncomfortable, and cause your lower back to round.
+As you go through this exercise, be aware of your breathing and how your body feels, and alter your weight accordingly.

 Rick Kaselj, MS